 Golgotha and the Garden Tomb describes how I imagined Christ’s life when I was a young man studying in BYU.

 The concept of trinity (that God the Father, Jesus Christ, and the Holy Ghost are simultaneously three separate entities and one single “substance”) was formally adopted by the early Christian church in 325 AD with the Nicene Creed after much debate and with many dissenters.
-Mormons believe that by this date the early church had lost the authority to act in the name of God, and so we do not feel obligated to accept the decisions of the creed.
-As luck would have it, though, the Nicean description of trinity is so vague that it easily includes the Mormon concept of God.
+We believe that by this date the early church had lost the authority to act in the name of God, and so we do not feel obligated to accept the decisions of the creed.
+As luck would have it, though, the Nicean description of trinity is so vague that it easily includes our concept of God.

 The concept of trinity describes one God in three persons, all three of whom, as distinct ‘persons’ or ‘hypostases,’ share a single divine essence, being, or nature.
 This idea is summed up in the Athanasian Creed, written some years after the Nicene Creed, which states: “We worship one God in Trinity, and Trinity in Unity, neither confounding the persons, nor dividing the substance.
 For there is one person of the Father, another of the Son, and another of the Holy Ghost.
 But the Godhead of the Father, Son, and Holy Ghost, is all one; the glory equal, the majesty coeternal.”
-How do Mormons understand this confusing and apparently contradictorial concept?
+How do we understand this confusing and apparently contradictorial concept?

 In 1820, at the age of fourteen, Joseph was deeply perplexed about which church he should join.
 After reading a passage in the Bible that instructed any who lacked wisdom to “ask of God” (James 1:5), Joseph decided to turn directly to God for guidance.